jeffreyfei/dockerized-ucpp/README.md

 ```

 ### Usage
-1) Add the docker compose to your local top level folder
+1) Add the docker compose to your local work directory
 2) Move all of your development code into a directory `src` within your work directory
 3) Run the following:
 ```